-A Gaussian distance-dependent weighting function was used to interpolate the model fields to the evaluation domains and was designed to remove convective-scale details completely while retaining meso- $\beta$ and larger scale features; the filter removes over 99% of the amplitude of 30km wavelength features while retaining over two-thirds of the amplitude of 100-km wavelength features (see Fig. A1 for the filter response function).
-The example shown in Fig. A2 illustrates that the filtered forecast fields from the CAMs contain spatial structures much closer to the structures seen in the 20-km RUC analyses that from the fields on the native CAM grids.
+A Gaussian distance-dependent weighting function was used to interpolate the model fields to the evaluation domains and was designed to remove convective-scale details completely while retaining meso- $\beta$ - and larger-scale features; the filter removes over 99% of the amplitude of 30-km-wavelength features while retaining over twothirds of the amplitude of 100-km-wavelength features (see Fig. A1 for the filter response function).
+The example shown in Fig. A2 illustrates that the filtered forecast fields from the CAMs contain spatial structures much closer to the structures seen in the 20-km RUC analyses than those from the fields on the native CAM grids.